New Yorker False Claims

 Fact

-This statement is demonstrably false[1].
+This statement is demonstrably false[3].
 Purdue never sought or obtained permission to market OxyContin to children.
 The Pediatric Research Equity Act requires pharmaceutical companies to conduct pediatric studies.
-The FDA rejected Purdue’s request not to conduct these studies, and they had nothing to do with marketing.
+In fact, the FDA rejected Purdue’s request not to conduct these studies (they had nothing to do with marketing).

 False Claim